Kohle/Avaricia/README.md

 Planned features:
 * a configurable item-to-experience exchange rate
 * a "Mystery Box" where players will get a random item from a configurable list

+Current permissions:
+* avaricia.*  -  gives access to all Avaricia permissions.
+* avaricia.xp.use  -  gives access to XP exchange signs.